How to Create a Calm and Refreshing At-Home Spa Day

 Moisturize and Massage

 After bathing and exfoliation, lock in hydration with a rich body cream, butter, or oil.
-Use slow, circular motions when applying to turn moisturizing into a mini massage.
+Use slow, circular motions when applying to turn moisturizer into a mini massage.
 Pay attention to dry areas like elbows, knees, and heels.

 You can also use a roller or massage ball to ease muscle tension.